Searle ends 61-year wait for British boys' champion

 They have followed his progress throughout the tournament, creating a raucous atmosphere at all of his matches and that was no different as Searle took to one of the All England Club's show courts.

-Wolverhampton-born Searle, an avid Wolves fan, also received a message from the football club's manager Julien Lopetegui in the build-up to his final and the youngster said it was "pretty cool" to have his successes recognised in that way.
+Wolverhampton-born Searle, an avid Wolves fan, also received a message from the football club's manager Julen Lopetegui in the build-up to his final and the youngster said it was "pretty cool" to have his successes recognised in that way.

 Roared on by the support of his family and friends in the crowd, Searle was fired up from the beginning and needed just one break of serve in the opening set to get off the mark.